Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Results and findings: Interviews with fact-checkers

 According to our respondents (Fig.~\ref{fig:credibility-veracity}), few search engines are helpful for fact-checkers.
 They mention mostly the Google Reverse Image Search that can identify similar images.
 Ordinary Google Search is not sufficient for the needs of Central European fact-checkers as it does not retrieve the most credible and hard-to-search textual sources of evidence.
 This is in accordance with~\cite{micallef_true_2022} as well as~\cite{hasanain_studying_2022}, who studied the effectiveness of commercial web search engines for fact-checking.
 They found out that the engine's performance in retrieving relevant evidence was weakly correlated with the retrieval of topically relevant pages.

-InVid tool in the WeVerify plugin was seen as very relevant for our respondents as it decomposes the videos into keyframes (images) that are possible to be reverse-searched.
+InVid tool in the Verification plugin was seen as very relevant for our respondents as it decomposes the videos into keyframes (images) that are possible to be reverse-searched.
 Nevertheless, as some misinformation is very complex, fact-checkers need to do more than reverse-search the images.
 Interestingly, participants in the study of~\cite{micallef_true_2022}, who reside mostly outside of Europe, do not report being aware of these tools.

-Claim verification is seen by our respondents as an ``intuitive process'' that results from the long-term practice of fact-checkers, often journalists.
+Content verification is seen by our respondents as an ``intuitive process'' that results from the long-term practice of fact-checkers, often journalists.
 Fact-checkers prevailingly stated that they notice questionable sources ``at first sight''.
 However, one respondent shared his credibility indicators for the evaluation of sources, namely: non-existent author, problematic source (in the past), factuality, distortions, biases, objectivity, out-of-the-context use, sentiment and argumentation fallacies.

-A ``contextualization stage'' was mentioned \cite{micallef_true_2022}, where most fact-checkers of their study looked into the evolution of the claim from its origin to the present state to help readers understand their conclusions.
-Nonetheless, this process is very challenging, especially in foreign languages.
+In previous research \cite{micallef_true_2022} a ``contextualization stage'' was mentioned, where most fact-checkers looked into the evolution of the claim from its origin to the present state to help readers understand their conclusions.
+This process is very challenging, especially in foreign languages.
 One of our interviewees mentioned the problematic tracing of such a history, particularly on social media, where the search capabilities are very limited.

-The verification process is considered very transparent, as the websites of fact-checking organizations often explain how the judgment was reached, attaching the sources as well (often their archived versions).
+Fact-checkers’ verification processes are generally very transparent, as the websites of fact-checking organizations often explain how the judgment was reached, attaching the sources as well (often their archived versions).
 Besides that, it is very rigorous.
 As reported, none of the fact-checks is published without consulting it with at least one editor.
 Participants from Africa and Oceania have even longer peer review processes than Western countries~\cite{micallef_true_2022}.